Joseph W. Ho

 Home

-My recent research focused on visual practices of American Protestant and Catholic missionaries in modern China as a broad historical phenomenon – a project of visual world-making.
-I examine diverse images and imaging experiences that framed modern perceptions, religious imaginations, and cross-cultural encounters in the lives of both missionaries and Chinese individuals.
-My work is based on a large body of previously unexplored photographs, films, documents, and oral histories – discovered and assembled during my research in institutional and private collections across the US and East Asia.
+Previously, my work focused on visual practices of American Protestant and Catholic missionaries in modern China as a broad historical phenomenon – a project of visual world-making.
+I examined diverse images and imaging experiences that framed modern perceptions, religious imaginations, and cross-cultural encounters in the lives of both missionaries and Chinese individuals.
+My explorations were based on a large body of previously unexplored photographs, films, documents, and oral histories – that I discovered and assembled in institutional and private collections across the US and East Asia.

 I am always delighted to share my interests and experiences, and look forward to hearing from you.